-This method connects the given command to the step's worker and runs it, returning the Deferred from addLog (name, type="s", logEncoding=None)
+This method connects the given command to the step's worker and runs it, returning the Deferred from xun.

 The BuildStep class provides methods to add log data to the step.
 Subclasses provide a great deal of user-configurable functionality on top of these methods.
 These methods can be called while the step is running, but not before.